 What can I request from Link+?

-You can request books, music, books on CD, etc. from Link+.
-(At this time you are unable to borrow DVDS and Blu-rays.)
+You can request books, movies, music, books on CD, etc. from Link+.

 Customers can only place holds on titles that are not available in the SPLASH online catalog.
 If you try to place a Link+ hold on a title that is available in the local catalog, you will receive the following message, “You cannot use LINK+ to request items that are available at your institution.”